 This existential experience provides examples of:

-- Alien Landmass: The game allows players to visit alien worlds with purple grass, green skies, and giant fungi in the shape of trees, among other things.
+- Alien Landmass: Players can visit alien worlds with purple grass, green skies, and giant fungi in the shape of trees, among other things.

-- Attack of the 50-Foot Whatever: Late in the game, you gain the ability to make the character you control change size at will.
-Combine this with the ability to change into anything you've been before, and never before has the "Whatever" part fit so well.
+- Attack of the 50-Foot Whatever: Late in the game, you gain the ability to make your current Thing change size at will.
+Combine this with the ability to change into any Thing you've collected, and never before has the "Whatever" part fit so well.

-- Wrap Around: While not easy to notice at first, almost every "area" in the game is small and wraps around in all directions, with galaxy interiors being the only exception.
-It's easier to notice if you play as a massive object and then travel in a straight line, and note how the other objects and their placements repeat.
+- Wrap Around: While not easy to notice at first, almost every map in the game has a finite area and wraps around in all directions, with galaxy interiors being the only exception.
+It's easier to notice if you play as a massive Thing and then travel in a straight line, and pay attention to how the arrangement of other Things and the terrain repeat.